How to Beat Late Night Cravings in 60 Seconds

 Let's just get this one out of the way, shall we?
 If you’re like us and right around 11:00 PM crave anything salty, sweet, or otherwise, try drinking a cup of tea instead of heading for the pantry.
 Seriously, chances are you’re a bit dehydrated (our bodies sometimes confuse hunger for thirst; who knew?), and a hot beverage might just be what you need to stop your late-night munchies just long enough for you to get to sleep.

 Don’t Netflix and Chill

-You’ve probably already realized this but leaving your work, well, at work is about as impossible as not checking your Instagram the moment your morning alarm goes off.
-But as much as you might not be done by the time everyone else in your office has called it a night, instead of working well past dinner-time, give yourself a hard-stop.
+You’ve probably already realized this, but leaving your work, well, at work is about as impossible as not checking your Instagram the moment your morning alarm goes off.
+But as much as you might not be done by the time everyone else in your office has called it a night, instead of working well past dinnertime, give yourself a hard stop.
 Because let’s be real, most of those emails in your inbox can wait till morning.
-Okay, so it’s not that easy but just try, will you?
-Instead, meet up with your friends for some girl-talk, tapas and Merlot.
+OK, so it’s not that easy, but just try, will you?
+Instead, meet up with your friends for some girl talk, tapas, and Merlot.
 We mean, there’s nothing wrong with that.
+No stress = less cravings.